hurault/FASE26/why3/README.md

 Run the docker with `docker run --rm -it fase_why3 bash`

 You will then be able to run the `why3 replay encoding-ok` to replay the proof.
+If the replay is OK, you will see : `96/96 (replay OK)`

 Using the Why3 IDE can be more difficult due to issues with the connection between the graphical server and Docker.
+If you don’t have any graphical display issues, you can replay the proofs as described in the section "Replaying the proofs".